The 9 Best Bike Trainers from Low to High-End (2025)

 Connectivity

 Third-party apps added another engagement element to indoor biking in recent years.
-But, you have to keep in mind that not every bike trainer is compatible with them.
+But you have to remember that not every bike trainer is compatible with them.

 There are 3 basic types of bike trainers based on their connectivity: